TosbackCgusBridge-Bot/CGUs-versions/Healthline/Privacy Policy.md

-Healthline Media, Inc. ("Healthline") respects the privacy rights of our users and is committed to protecting the information collected through its suite of mobile applications, including without limitation, MS Buddy, (collectively, the “App”) and on our websites at www.healthline.com, www.medicalnewstoday.com, and www.medilexicon.com (the “Website”) (collectively with the App, the “Services”).
+Healthline Media, Inc., owner of Medilexicon International Limited, ("Healthline") respects the privacy rights of our users and is committed to protecting the information collected through its suite of mobile applications, including without limitation, MS Buddy, Medical News Today for iPhone, (collectively, the “App”) and on our websites at www.healthline.com, www.medilexicon.com and www.medicalnewstoday.com, (the “Website”) (collectively with the App, the “Services”).
 This privacy policy ("Privacy Policy") explains how Healthline collects, stores, and uses the information collected in connection with Healthline's Services.
 Your access to and use of the Services is subject to Healthline’s Terms of Service (the “Terms”).
 Any capitalized terms used but not defined in this Privacy Policy have the meanings provided in the Terms.

 BY INSTALLING, USING, REGISTERING TO OR OTHERWISE ACCESSING ANY SERVICES, YOU AGREE TO THIS PRIVACY POLICY AND GIVE AN EXPLICIT AND INFORMED CONSENT TO THE COLLECTION, USE AND PROCESSING OF YOUR PERSONAL DATA IN ACCORDANCE WITH THIS PRIVACY POLICY.
 IF YOU DO NOT AGREE TO THIS PRIVACY POLICY, PLEASE DO NOT VISIT, INSTALL, USE, REGISTER TO OR OTHERWISE ACCESS ANY SERVICES.